desertSniper87/digitalgarden/src/site/notes/Cloud/Cloud Computing.md

 - Static property
 - Specifies its behavior on a static configuration.
-- Handled by adding resources to existing instances—called scaling up or vertical scaling
+- Handled by adding resources to existing instances - called scaling up or vertical scaling

 ### Elasticity